mentafind/portfolio/README.md

 >
 > For the summative project, we created a portfolio website containing all the projects we worked on over the course of the semester.
 To build my grade 12 portfolio, I expanded off my grade 11 portfolio and created a new grade 12 section.
 >
-> Since then, I have updated the information in this website, summarised the digital media sections, and added a new sections regarding my musical experiences and coding experiences.
+> Since then, I have updated the information in this website, summarised the digital media sections, and added new sections regarding my musical experiences and coding experiences.

 📚 <u>**Purpose**</u>
 > The purpose of building this website was to learn how to use HTML and CSS.
 This is the first website I have ever built using code.
 After following a few tutorials explaining the basic features of HTML and CSS, I jumped straight into building this website.
 I chose to recreate my high school portfolio because I had already designed all the pages, which would allow me to focus on the coding aspect of this project.